andreasscherbaum/maildir2gmail/README.md

 Mails can be marked as Unseen (new) using the _-n_ option.

 Use option _--ignore-missing-date_ to ignore all messages with missing date.
-In this case, messages are imported to gmail with the creation date of the file.
+In this case, messages are imported to gmail with the last modification time of the file.

 You can set the maximum size for messages with the option _--max-size=MAX_SIZE_ (in bytes).
 Messages that are larger than the defined size are skipped.
 Default is 25 MB (Gmail limitation for IMAP).